Syllabus

 CS 307 does not prohibit the use of generative AI tools such as OpenAI’s ChatGPT or Microsoft Copilot.
 You are free to use these tools more or less without restriction.

-However, you should be aware that you will not have access to these tools during quizzes in the CBTF.
+However, you should be aware that you will not have access to these tools during exams in the CBTF.
 It would be wise to keep this information in mind if you choose to use generative AI to assist with homework and labs.
-As a broad heuristic, it would be a bad idea to simply give homework questions as a prompt in an attempt to obtain an answer without doing work yourself.
+As a broad heuristic, it would be a bad idea to simply give homework questions to an AI in an attempt to obtain an answer without doing work yourself.
 A reasonable approach would be to use generative AI to help explain concepts and code that you do not understand.
 But don’t forget: these systems have a tendency to hallucinate.

 Learning Management